Pop quiz! (Because everyone loves spontaneous tests of driving knowledge, right?)

 What To Do When Traffic Signals Aren’t Working

-In a nutshell: treat the intersection like a four-way stop.
+Flashing red in all four directions: treat the intersection like a four-way stop.

 - The first vehicle to come to a complete stop at the intersection goes first;